-Cloud storage provides businesses with many advantages.
+Cloud storage provides businesses compliance with many advantages.

 Companies can distribute data or software faster than ever before.
 The cloud allows for greater scalability, meaning a network can more easily be adjusted for larger or smaller amounts of users.
 And several security measures are well-suited to systems rooted in the cloud.